Depositing and Withdrawing at Your Sportsbook: FAQs

 1. How Do I Make a Deposit?

-2. How Long Will my Withdrawal Take?
+2. How Long Will My Withdrawal Take?

 This depends on the withdrawal method you choose.
 Instead of diving too deeply into this question here, head to our comprehensive guide on the quickest withdrawal methods.
 There, we detail which withdrawal methods are associated with short processing times and prompt payout times.

-Bitcoin undoubtedly offers the fastest withdrawal time.
 From the time they’re requested to the time they’re received, bank wires, couriered checks, and money transfers average about 12 business days.

 However, we will say that under no circumstances should the withdrawal process take over 60 days, starting from when you request your payout.
 If this happens, contact your sportsbooks customer service department immediately.